kaushigoel/ShopFast/README.md

             - Can see dynamic values of USERS currently using the website, total number of CATEGORIES and PRODUCTS present in the website.

 - **User**  :User can shop for any product and add to cart however he like.\
-            -Can add product to cart or remove based in his requirement.
+            -Can add product to cart or remove based on his requirement.

 -**Validations** : User cannot access admin page due to the validations applied.\
                    Even if he try to access admin page,he will be redirected back to normal user page.